 Explore the treasures of this colonial-yet-cosmopolitan city.

-Take a look at some of the must-see sights and attractions in this Caribbean jewel.
+Take a look at some of the must-see attractions in this Caribbean jewel.

 Explore the Forts of Old San Juan